Survivor (American TV series): U.S. television ratings

-Survivor had consistently been one of the top 20 most watched shows through its first 23 seasons.
+Survivor was consistently one of the top 20 most watched shows through its first 23 seasons.
 It has not broken the top 20 since.
 Probst acknowledged that Kelly Kahl, the current president of CBS, had been a significant proponent of the show.
 When Survivor had launched, Kahl, then vice-president of scheduling, took a risk and moved the show's second season to Thursdays in competition with NBC's Friends.
 Survivor won viewership numbers over Friends, giving Kahl significant sway within CBS to continue supporting Survivor.

 Seasonal rankings (based on average total viewers per episode) of the United States version of Survivor on CBS.

-Note: Each U.S. network television season starts in late September and ends in late May, which coincides with the completion of May sweeps.
+Note: Each American network television season starts in late September and ends in late May, which coincides with the completion of May sweeps.